Skip to content

 bit_array[bit_index + pos_index])

-In order to check the modular addition circuit we create a main function which includes the ccmod_add between a QFT at the beginning and an inverse QFT at the end.
-We set the classical input the modulo number (15) and the classical value to add (9), and set the input state of the b-register by applying X-gates to chosen qubits (here we flipped the forth qubit so the value of the register is 8).
+To check the modular addition circuit, we create a main function that includes ccmod_add between a QFT at the beginning and an inverse QFT at the end.
+We set the classical input to the modulo number (15) and the classical value to add (9), and set the input state of the b-register by applying X-gates to chosen qubits.
+(Here, we flipped the fourth qubit so the value of the register is 8.)

 b_initial_value = 8